 STEP 2: Inquire with your funeral home, crematorium, or mortuary

-Ask the page admin for the requirements and procedure for posting obituary online.
+Ask the page admin for the requirements and procedure for posting the obituary online.
 Ask about the file type for the photo and if they have a format for the text.

 Some websites will require you to submit a copy of the text and pictures for online posting.
 While other websites will allow you to create an online obituary for your loved one on their site.

-Paid online obituary sites generally allow you to put unlimited text and photos, custom music, stunning full-screen backgrounds.
+Paid online obituary sites generally allow you to put unlimited text and photos, custom music, and stunning full-screen backgrounds.
 They also have a guestbook and social features that will allow you to connect with family and friends.

 - Online obituaries are less expensive than printed obituaries in newspapers.
 Some websites even offer their services for free.

 - Obituaries posted online are more visually appealing than printed obituaries.
-The newspaper’s layout is confined to black and white while online obituaries have a wide variety of colors, themes, and fonts to choose from.
+The newspaper’s layout is confined to black and white, while online obituaries have a wide variety of colors, themes, and fonts to choose from.
 You can create a customized obituary that reflects your loved one’s personality.